Simon-Brandt/ShellArgparser/README.md

 # Bash argparser

-The argparser is a designed to be an easy-to-use, yet powerful command-line argument parser for your shell scripts (mainly Bash), superior to the traditionally used [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)")/[`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") or a bare suite of conditionals in a `case..esac` statement.
-It is entirely written in pure Bash, without invoking external commands.
-Thus, using the argparser does not add additional dependencies to your script, especially not on differing versions of a program (like [`awk`](https://man7.org/linux/man-pages/man1/awk.1p.html "man7.org &rightarrow; man pages &rightarrow; awk(1p)")).
-Shells other than Bash are only supported with a slightly different method of invokation (*i.e.*, running the argparser in a pipe, not by sourcing it).
+The argparser is a designed to be an easy-to-use, yet powerful command-line argument parser for your shell scripts.
+It is mainly targeting Bash, but other shells are supported, as well.
+Shells other than Bash just require a slightly different method of invokation (*i.e.*, running the argparser in a pipe or process substitution, not by sourcing it).

+Applying the argparser should lead to shorter and more concise code than the traditionally used [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)")/[`getopts`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; getopts") or a bare suite of conditionals in a [`case..esac`](https://www.gnu.org/software/bash/manual/html_node/Conditional-Constructs.html#index-case "gnu.org &rightarrow; Conditional Constructs &rightarrow; case") statement allow.
+More importantly, the user-friendliness of argparser-powered command-line parsing is far superior thanks to a wide range of checked conditions with meaningful error messages.

+The argparser is entirely written in pure Bash, without invoking external commands.
+Thus, using it does not add additional dependencies to your script&mdash;except of course the argparser itself&mdash;, especially not differing versions/implementations of a program (like with [`awk`](https://man7.org/linux/man-pages/man1/awk.1p.html "man7.org &rightarrow; man pages &rightarrow; awk(1p)")).
+Additionally, its design choices of not calling external commands and running almost without forking into subshells lead to a good runtime despite the extensive parsing and checking steps.
 The argparser is inspired by the [Python argparse module](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module").

 <!-- <toc> -->
 ## Table of contents